 As I’ve said before, I deeply appreciate all of your support and enthusiasm in this initiative.
 Because of the broad-based nature of the process, we all have a critical stake in the outcomes.
 Your participation and feedback continues to be vital for our success.

 Don’t hesitate to contact me if you have any questions, comments, or suggestions along the way.
 Stay tuned for additional updates in future issues; we will have much more to share with you in the near future.
 In the meantime, I look forward to working with all of you as we move toward implementation of our plans.

-Dean James W. Lloyd
+Dr. James W. Lloyd

 Professor and Dean